amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/01-WorkAndCareer/README.md

 	- To take on work
 	- To work closely with
 	- To supervise work
+	- To work overtime = work extra hours

 14. Career:
 	- To wreck/ruin someone's career
 	- At the height/peak of your career
 	- Her career lasted ...
 	- To climb the career ladder
+	- Start your career
 	- A promising career
 	- A brilliant career
 	- To embark on a career = to start a career
+	- A career change

 15. Business:
 	- **Do business** NOT make business